Massachusetts Absentee Ballot Guide

 If you're out of state, you can register and apply for your absentee ballot at the same time using the Massachusetts Absentee Ballot Application.
 Mail, fax, or hand-deliver your completed application to your "Local Election Official" c/o your City or Town Hall.
 Your application must be received by the voter registration deadline, not the absentee ballot application deadline!

-If you're not out of state - or if you don't plan on voting by absentee ballot - use our Voter Registration Widget to register to vote.
+If you're not out of state - or if you don't plan on voting by absentee ballot - use our Voter Registration Tool to register to vote.
 Enter your information, print and sign the completed form, and mail it to the address printed on the form.

 Verify your voter registration